nvidia-holoscan/holoscan-sdk/docs/gxf/doc/std/StandardExtension.rst

 **front_stage_max_size**

-If set the scheduling term will only allow execution if the number of messages in the front stage does not exceed this count.
-It can for example be used in combination with codelets which do not clear the front stage in every tick.
+If set, the scheduling term will only allow execution if the number of messages in the front stage does not exceed this count.
+For example, it can be used in combination with codelets which do not clear the front stage in every tick.

 * Flags: GXF_PARAMETER_FLAGS_OPTIONAL
 * Type: GXF_PARAMETER_TYPE_UINT64